-TASK 4 INSTALLATION OF CHARGERS
+TASK 3 INSTALLATION OF CHARGERS

-The goal of this task is to perform all procurement and installation-related work necessary operationalize chargers.
+The goal of this task is to complete all construction and electrical work.

-- Ensure necessary minor grid upgrades have been completed as planned in the final utility site design. - Procure and install a minimum of 474 level 2 charging ports on at least 13 sites across Southern California. - Install bollards as required per level 2 charger. - Deliver proof of operational charging equipment which shall include but not be limited to: - Photos of each site - Proof of charger availability via the Alternative Fuels Data Center Station Locator tool - Photos of installed signage in every designated parking spot - A copy of the final signed inspection report - Coordinate, schedule and attend a final site walk through with appropriate authorities at every location. - Submit an AB 841 Certification that certifies the project has complied with all AB 841 (2020) requirements specified in Exhibit C or describes why the AB 841 requirements do not apply to the project.
+- Ensure necessary grid upgrades have been completed as planned in the final utility site design. - Install a minimum of 117 level 2 charging ports across at least 4 sites. - Install bollards as required for each level 2 charger. - Deliver proof of operational charging equipment which shall include but not be limited to:

+- Photos of each site - Proof of charger availability via the Alternative Fuels Data Center Station Locator tool - Photos of installed signage in every designated parking spot - A copy of the final signed inspection report - Coordinate, schedule and attend a final site walk through with appropriate authorities at every location. - Submit an AB 841 Certification that certifies the project has complied with all AB 841 (2020) requirements specified in Exhibit C or describes why the AB 841 requirements do not apply to the project.
 The certification shall be signed by Recipient's authorized representative. - Submit EVITP Certification Numbers of each Electric Vehicle Infrastructure Training Program certified electrician that installed electric vehicle charging infrastructure or equipment.
 EVITP Certification Numbers are not required to be submitted if AB 841 requirements do not apply to the project.